spencer-shadley/completed-class/01-Class-Content/20-State/03-Algorithms/01-roman-to-int/README.md

 ## Instructions

-* Open [Unsolved/roman-to-int.js](Unsolved/roman-to-int.js) in your code editor -- **this is the only file you will modify in this activity.**
+- Open [Unsolved/roman-to-int.js](Unsolved/roman-to-int.js) in your code editor -- **this is the only file you will modify in this activity.**

-  * In this file you will be writing code in the body of the `romanToInt` function to achieve the following:
+  - In this file you will be writing code in the body of the `romanToInt` function to achieve the following:

-    * Return the integer form of the provided Roman Numeral.
+    - Return the integer form of the provided Roman Numeral.

-    * For example, given the following string:
+    - For example, given the following string:

     ```js
-    var str = "V";
+    var str = 'V';
     ```

-    * The following should be returned:
+    - The following should be returned:

     ```js
     5;
     ```

-    * Given the following string:
+    - Given the following string:

     ```js
-    var str = "IX";
+    var str = 'IX';
     ```

-    * The following should be returned:
+    - The following should be returned:

     ```js
     9;
     ```

-     * Given the following string:
+    - Given the following string:

     ```js
-    var str = "MMXXIV";
+    var str = 'MMXXIV';
     ```

-    * The following should be returned:
+    - The following should be returned:

     ```js
     2024;
+    ```

-* You can check to see if your function works properly by opening [Unsolved/test.html](Unsolved/test.html) in your web browser.
+- You can check to see if your function works properly by opening [Unsolved/test.html](Unsolved/test.html) in your web browser.

-  * Functions that _pass_ the tests will be denoted with a **green check mark**.
+  - Functions that _pass_ the tests will be denoted with a **green check mark**.

-  * Functions that _fail_ the tests will be denoted with a **red x and an error message**.
+  - Functions that _fail_ the tests will be denoted with a **red x and an error message**.

 ### Hints

-* Start by first making sure you understand Roman Numerals and making sure your function works with the most simple inputs.
+- Start by first making sure you understand Roman Numerals and making sure your function works with the most simple inputs.